anjlab/anjlab-tapestry-commons/anjlab-tapestry-config/README.md

 `ConfigHelperModule` registers itself as Tapestry5 `ApplicationInitializerFilter` that runs `ConfigHelperValidator`s before application started serving requests.

+Built-in validators:
-There's just one built-in validator named `"UnreferencedProperties"` that reports properties that were not referenced during application configuration.
+ - `"UnreferencedProperties"` reports properties that were not referenced during application configuration;
+ - `"PropertyType"` validates types of property values after symbol expansion using `TypeCoercer`.

 To add your own validator create a class that extends `ConfigHelperValidator` and contribute it to `ConfigHelperInitializer`: